tylermumford/tylermumford.com/content/post/maybe-try-firefox-for-these-awesome-features.md

 +++
-title = "Maybe Try Firefox For These Awesome Features" date = 2023-08-03T01:21:22.505059-06:00
-Description = "Firefox has some amazing features that Chrome does not.
+title = "Maybe Try Firefox For These Awesome Features" date = 2023-08-03T01:21:22.505059-06:00 summary = "Firefox has some amazing features that Chrome does not.
 Try it?"
 +++

 I use Firefox as my main browser,